jrsoftware/issrc/README.md

   clauses of the projects and units if you aren't sure if a project uses a particular unit.

-Inno Setup Preprocessor consists of two projects:

-**ISPPCC.dpr** - This is Inno Setup's ISCC command-line front-end with extra preprocessor related parameters added.

-**ISPP.dpr** - This is a DLL implementing Inno Setup's preprocessor interface

-How do the projects link together?

-- Various copies of Inno Setup files are used.
+- ISPP and ISPPCC use various copies of other Inno Setup files.
 To synch these run synch-isfiles.bat.

 5. Source code tips
 -------------------